-A fretboard, or fingerboard of a guitar is the part of the neck where all the metal frets are placed.
+A guitar fretboard, or fingerboard of a guitar is the part of the neck where all the metal frets are placed.
 Musicians press the string down on different parts of the fretboard to play notes and chords.
 The fretboard notes of a guitar is not labeled so when a guitarist begins to learn, they simply will have to memorize where each note is through practice.
 Luckily, there are a number of tools to help with this.

 There Are Only 12 Notes

-First off, it’s very important to know that there are only 12 musical notes in Western Music.
+It’s very important to know that there are only 12 musical notes in Western Music.
 For the purpose of this example, we will only use sharps and no flats.

 C - C# - D - D# - E - F - F# - G - G# - A - A# - B